marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/everything-about-instruction-patterns.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: patterns, instruction patterns, define_insn

 .. _patterns:

-.. index:: patterns

-.. index:: instruction patterns

-.. index:: define_insn

 Everything about Instruction Patterns
 *************************************